We all know how annoying a persistent itch can be.

 After all, we always want to be sure that what we’re giving our pet is safe and reliable.

-Up until now, I’ve tried 2 brands of CBD pet products, Canna-Pet and King Kanine.
+As of right now, I currently recommend 2 brands of CBD pet products, King Kanine and Canna-Pet.

 Both these brands produce great products that are reliable, safe, and easy to use.